 Rehabilitation Project

-The rehabilitation of Little Round Top will address overwhelmed parking areas, poor accessibility and related safety hazards, significant erosion and degraded vegetation.
-The scope of the project will reestablish, preserve, and protect the features that make up this segment of the battlefield landscape.
+The rehabilitation of Little Round Top addressed overwhelmed parking areas, poor accessibility and related safety hazards, significant erosion and degraded vegetation.
+The project reestablished, preserved and protected the features that make up this segment of the battlefield landscape.

-The rehabilitation project will also enhance the visitor experience with improved interpretive signage, new accessible trail alignments and gathering areas.
-These improvements will allow visitors to better immerse themselves in the historic landscape that is essential to understanding the three-day Battle of Gettysburg.
+The rehabilitation project on Little Round Top also enhances the visitor experience with improved interpretive signage, new accessible trail alignments and gathering areas.
+These improvements allow visitors to better immerse themselves in the historic landscape that is essential to understanding the three-day Battle of Gettysburg.

-Temporary maps of Gettysburg National Military Park and the detour map are available in print at the Information Desk inside the Gettysburg National Military Park Museum & Visitor Center.
+Maps are available at the Information Desk inside the Gettysburg National Military Park Museum & Visitor Center located at 1195 Baltimore Pike, Gettysburg, Pennsylvania.

 Project Progress & Updates

-Gettysburg National Military Park will post the latest updates online as the project progresses.
-For more information about the rehabilitation of Little Round Top and to get the latest project updates, visit nps.gov/gett.
+Gettysburg National Military Park posted updates online throughout the progress of the rehabilitation project.
+For more information about the rehabilitation of Little Round Top and to get project details and visuals, visit nps.gov/gett.

 Partners in Preservation

-Through the partnership between the National Park Service (NPS) and the Gettysburg Foundation, supported by donors and the Friends of Gettysburg, supplementing other funding, a rehabilitation project is transforming and enhancing the visitor experience at Little Round Top.
+Through the partnership between the National Park Service and the Gettysburg Foundation, supported by donors and the Friends of Gettysburg, supplementing other funding, the rehabilitation project transformed the landscape and enhances the visitor experience at Little Round Top.

-The 21st century has been an exciting time to see the Gettysburg battlefield come to life under the stewardship of the National Park Service with the help of the Gettysburg Foundation and many generous donors who support their preservation and educational missions.
+The 21st century has been an exciting time to see the Gettysburg battlefield come to life under the stewardship of the National Park Service with the help of the Gettysburg Foundation and many generous donors who support their joint preservation and educational mission.

 The great work continues.